AustinMaddison/austinmaddison.github.io/content/notes/your-name/index.md

 <div class="mb-8"> </div>

-I bought a new laptop after wrapping up work for bangkok design week.
-My 5 year old laptop rocking GTX 1050 and 7th generation i5 could no longer keep up.
-I wanted to give my new laptop for a spin.
-I downloaded the latest version of Blender (version 4.1 at the time) and found some inspiration and got to work.
+I bought a new laptop after wrapping up work for Bangkok Design Week.
+My 5-year-old laptop, equipped with a GTX 1050 and a 7th-generation i5, could no longer keep up.
+Eager to put my new machine to the test, I downloaded the latest version of Blender (version 4.1 at the time), found some inspiration, and got to work.

+---

+The shaders I created turned out to be surprisingly simple.
+Many of the components rely on remapping fractal and Voronoi noise.
+Thanks to Blender's shading system, all the noise textures I needed were readily available, making it easy to create the different elements.
+If these noise types weren’t implemented out of the box, the process would have been far more involved.

 <mark>You can download the .blend file [here](#project-file) if you want to follow along!</mark>

 # Breakdown
 No special plugins, just vanilla blender here.
 All elements are relativley simple geometry, most geometry is just a vehicle for the shaders applied over them.
 The shaders are actually more simple than it seems.